-Building/Facility Considerations
+Building/Facility Consideration

-Common areas (lunchrooms, lounges, study space, admin, teaching spaces, bathrooms, elevators)

-- All accessible rooms will be sign-posted with the maximum occupancy based on available floor space to allow for 2 metres physical distancing.
+- Common areas (lunchrooms, lounges, study space, admin, teaching spaces, bathrooms, elevators) - All accessible rooms will be sign-posted with the maximum occupancy based on available floor space to allow for 2 metres physical distancing.
 In Stage 1 occupancy should be maintained as 1 where ever possible.
-Stage 2 must ensure the 2 M physical distancing is able to be maintained between occupants in spaces. - The [North, East, South West] stairwell of [Building Name] will be marked for ascending (of course this will not apply in an emergency, such as a fire).
-The [North, East, South West] stairwell is descending to exit. (note: to try and create a habit, where possible, keep this
+Stage 2 must ensure the 2m physical distancing is able to be maintained between occupants in spaces. - Our unit does not need to use stairways to access the office space, but will follow the posted Buchanan D signage for ascending (of course this will not apply in an emergency, such as a fire) and descending stairs. (note: to try and create a habit, where possible, keep this consistent within the unit, or ensure one-way directions are highlighted to occupants during Zoom calls/orientations when familiarizing occupants with the plan) - Elevators should only be used for heavy loads and accessibility needs; limited to 1 occupant and 1 caregiver as and if required, with appropriate signage.

-- consistent within the unit, or ensure one way directions are highlighted to occupants during Zoom calls/orientations when familiarizing occupants with the plan) - Elevators should only be used for heavy loads and accessibility needs; limited to 1 occupant and 1 caregiver as and if required, with appropriate signage. - Place UBC supplied floor tape or UBC supplied floor decals on the ground to indicate where workers should stand while lining up to enter the elevator.
-Ensure adequate space is provided for those exiting the elevator - When common office machines are used (e.g., copier, scanner) they must be wiped down by the user with disinfectant prior to and following use Washrooms will be single-person only in stage 1 and can increase to additional occupants if 2 m safe distance can be accommodated.

-Points of Access to Building and Access Control

-- Access to buildings is provided using key cards and the buildings will remain locked during Stage 1 and Stage 2. - To minimize high touch surfaces, interior doors that can be safely propped open without violating fire codes, will be propped open.
-DO NOT prop open fire doors open which are labelled with a decal indicating FIRE DOOR as this is a violation of building fire code.

-Undergraduate / Graduate Learning and Teaching Spaces

-Classrooms and meeting rooms that are not bookable within units will be closed off (with signage) for Stage 1 and Stage 2
+- Place UBC supplied floor tape or UBC supplied floor decals on the ground to indicate where workers should stand while lining up to enter the elevator.
+Ensure adequate space is provided for those exiting the elevator - When common office machines are used (e.g., copier, scanner) they must be wiped down by the user with disinfectant prior to and following use - Washrooms will be single-person only in stage 1 and can increase to additional occupants if 2 m safe distance can be accommodated. - Points of Access to Building and Access Control - Access to buildings is provided using key cards and the buildings will remain locked during Stage 1 and Stage 2. - To minimize high touch surfaces, interior doors that can be safely propped open without violating fire codes, will be propped open.
+DO NOT prop open fire doors open which are usually labelled with a decal on the front surface, indicating FIRE DOOR as this is a violation of building fire code - Undergraduate / Graduate Learning and Teaching Spaces - Classrooms and meeting rooms that are not bookable within units will be closed off (with signage) for Stage 1 and Stage 2